|chatELC Participants at Semester-end Dinner at Tin Angel.|

 - Commit to consistently attending the 11 weeks of group meetings (one semester)

 These conversation groups are open to adults at any level of English proficiency, but designed for those with low to intermediate levels of proficiency, who are interested in discussing American and other participants’ cultures, learning about Nashville and the Vanderbilt community, and improving their conversational English.

-If you are interested in registering for the Spring 2015 semester of chatELC, please email email@example.com to register.
-Registration is currently closed.
+If you are interested in registering for the Summer 2015 semester of chatELC, please email email@example.com to register.
+Registration is currently open.